 I’ve done this before.
 I’d think of problems I’d have once I got rich, such as friends only wanting my money, or that being rich might make me a bad person – this is nuts.
 First of all, it’s not a problem you and I currently have, so don’t waste time and energy trying to solve it.
 Second, it’s very unlikely to happen.

 So quit the complaints and start objectively looking at what you have to do, then take those steps, so you can start learning from the right people.

-I know the book has 17 “Wealth Files” which describe the habits and mindsets of millionaires in a lot more detail, I’m really interested in picking up a copy now!
+The book has 17 “Wealth Files” which describe the habits and mindsets of millionaires in a lot more detail.
+Definite recommend!